Charles Delacourt-Smith, Baron Delacourt-Smith

 Charles George Percy Delacourt-Smith, Baron Delacourt-Smith (25 April 1917 – 2 August 1972), was a British trade unionist and Labour Party politician.

 Background and education

-Born in Windsor and named after his father, he was the only son of Charles Smith and his wife Ethel.
+Born in Windsor and named after his father, he was the only son of Charles Smith and his wife Annie Ethel Florence Ralfe.
 He was educated at Windsor Grammar School and went then to Wadham College, Oxford, graduating with a Master of Arts At Oxford he was elected Librarian of the Oxford Union.

 Working life

 After university, he became employed at the New Fabian Research Bureau as a research assistant.
 In 1939, he came to the Civil Service Clerical Association and was an assistant secretary until 1953.
 Subsequently, he joined the Post Office Engineering Union, serving as its general secretary 1967.
 In 1960, he was nominated a justice of the peace, assigned to the County of London.

 Political career

 Following the outbreak of the Second World War, Delacourt-Smith entered the Royal Engineers in July 1940.
 He was commissioned in January 1943 and was transferred to the Royal Army Service Corps, where he was promoted to captain and was mentioned in despatches.
 After the end of the war Delacourt-Smith was admitted to the British House of Commons in 1945, having been elected for Colchester.
 He represented the constituency until 1950 and during this time was Parliamentary Private Secretary to Philip Noel-Baker in the latter's capacity as Secretary of State for Commonwealth Relations.
 In 1947, he was chosen as an executive member of Labour's Research Department, a position he held for the next four years.

 Delacourt-Smith was created a life peer as Baron Delacourt-Smith, of New Windsor, in the Royal County of Berks in 1967 and thus was ennobled to a seat in the House of Lords.
 Two years later he was appointed Minister of State for Technology and on this occasion sworn of the Privy Council.
 In 1970, when the Conservative Party took office he was replaced as Minister.